Tom Jackson (American football, born 1951): Professional (1973–1986)

-Broadcasting career (1987–2016; 2019-present)
+Broadcasting career (1987–2016; 2019-2020)

-Jackson joined ESPN studios in 1987 where he was teamed with Chris Berman on the network's signature NFL shows, NFL Countdown and NFL Primetime.
-Sunday NFL Countdown, the weekly Sunday morning pre-game show and has won seven Sports Emmy awards for Outstanding Studio Show—Weekly (1988, 1991, 1994, 1995, 2001, 2003 and 2007 seasons).
+Jackson joined ESPN studios in 1987 where he was teamed with Chris Berman on the network's signature NFL shows, Sunday NFL Countdown and NFL Primetime.
+Sunday NFL Countdown, the weekly Sunday morning pre-game show, has won seven Sports Emmy awards for Outstanding Studio Show—Weekly (1988, 1991, 1994, 1995, 2001, 2003 and 2007 seasons).
 On Monday Night Countdown, Jackson hosted the segment "Jacked Up!," which featured five hits from the previous day's games.
 The show's hosts recited the title phrase as they watched some of the most punishing hits inflicted by players on the field.

 Jackson's pre-ESPN broadcasting experience included co-host positions for both "Broncos Beat," a weekly show on KCNC-TV in Denver, Colorado and a post-game show on KUSA-TV.
 He had also hosted a daily syndicated sports commentary radio show, "Behind the Line."

 In 1995 Jackson appeared in the "Eggheads" episode of the American science fiction television series Sliders, playing a color commentator during the Mindgame scenes.
-In week 2 of the 2003 regular season, Jackson declared that the New England Patriot players "hate their coach" Bill Belichick, whom wound up winning the next two Super Bowls with the team.
+In week 2 of the 2003 regular season, Jackson declared that the New England Patriot players "hate their coach" Bill Belichick, who wound up winning the next two Super Bowls with the team.

 During his career as a broadcaster, he was known for his outspoken commentary on social issues in addition to his football knowledge.

 Tom Jackson retired from ESPN after the 2016 Pro Football Hall of Fame induction ceremony on August 6, 2016.

 On January 20, 2019, Tom Jackson reunited with Chris Berman on a special playoff edition of NFL Primetime after the AFC and NFC Championship Games.

 On September 13, 2019, ESPN announced that Berman and Jackson would return for a new digital-only edition of NFL Primetime, streaming weekly throughout the NFL season on ESPN+ beginning on September 15, 2019.
 The program will stream live at 7:30 p.m.
 ET on Sundays and be updated with highlights for the Sunday and Monday night games upon their completion.

 Jackson opted out of his Primetime hosting duties for the 2020 season over concerns about the coronavirus pandemic.